-If you want a hands-on career, Rhode Island has strong trade school options to get you trained and job-ready faster than a traditional college degree.
-The state's schools offer programs in fields like electrical work, HVAC, plumbing, healthcare, and welding—all skills that are in constant demand.
+If you want a hands-on role, Rhode Island has trade school options to help you build skills faster than a traditional college degree.
+The state's schools offer programs in fields like electrical work, HVAC, plumbing, healthcare, and welding—local hiring needs vary by region and season.

-Trade schools in Rhode Island can get you from the classroom to the job site in a matter of months or a couple of years, depending on your program.
+Trade schools in Rhode Island can get you from the classroom to the job site in a few months or a couple of years, depending on your program.

 Trade schools focus on practical training that prepares you for specific careers.
 You spend less time on unrelated coursework—most programs train you directly on the skills you'll use on the job.
 This can mean:

-If your goal is to start working sooner, a trade school is worth serious consideration.
+If your goal is to complete training sooner, a trade school is worth serious consideration.

 Programs: